joseph-flinn/site/data/posts/0011-what-how-overview.md

-!! title: The Power of What & How: Overview
+!! title: The Power of WHAT & HOW - Overview
 !! slug: what-how-overview
 !! published: 2023-10-02
-!! description: Explore the power of What & How
+!! description: Explore the power of WHAT & HOW

 ---